Green Zones

 CEED’s Green Zones workshop builds community knowledge in the Twin Cities about the layers of pollution in their neighborhoods, and assist with linking to successful models and campaign strategies in California.

 CEED is committed to the principle that all families and communities have the right to participate in the critical questions impacting their communities around energy, climate and environmental policies and planning.
+Through our community education workshops, community members dive into the topics of pollution, energy, and climate while leveraging their experiences to consider organizing and community-advocacy strategies.

 Access specific tools or workshop information below.
 If you are a community of color, indigenous community, or low-income community, network or alliance wanting more information about CEED’s popular education materials or to schedule a workshop, please contact Natalya Arevalo at narevalo@ceed.org